How to Tailor Your Message to Different Social Media Sites

 So how can you ensure your content is perfectly suited for Facebook?
 Here are a few best-practices to follow.

 Make posts for Facebook story-driven and focused on your target audience.
 Why should they care about your product?

 Add an image to the post that is easy to load on mobile devices.
 Images get more engagement than posts without images.

 Offer a link to a more in-depth version available at your website.
 Use a bit.ly link so you can track your Facebook traffic.
 You can also use a social media publishing tool, like Hootsuite.

 - Even better, incorporate a video or broadcast a Facebook Live video.
 Facebook Live videos produce 6x as many interactions as traditional videos.
-Video will eventually be the majority of the content on your News Feed, so why not take advantage of the trend to get your business more likes?
+Video are now the majority of the content on your News Feed, so why not take advantage of the trend to get your business more likes?
 You can film a quick How-To video (time lapsed content performs best).
-Live video is a great way to produce easy, unedited content.
+Live video is also a great way to produce easy, unedited content.

 You have 280 characters to get your message across with Twitter.
-A good tweet can drive plenty of traffic to your website, and the wrong one can be a PR nightmare.
+The right tweet can drive plenty of traffic to your website, and the wrong one can be a PR nightmare.
 So how can you maintain balance while keeping your brand top of mind.
 Follow these tips.

 - Share content often.
 It doesn't all have to be your own.
 Find trending articles related to your industry, and retweet them whenever possible.
 The more active you are, the more your posts will be seen.

 - Use a variety of posts.
 Don't just copy and paste the same post 20 times a day.
 You need to make it fresh.

 - When writing posts for Twitter, use questions or facts to get people's attention.
 This is a great tactic from a PR standpoint as well because it decreases the risk of posting something controversial.